persinammon/fbtracker/README.md

-# fbtracker
-chrome extension to track the day's facebook activity
+Writing a chrome extension for Ping interview